 The new law also prohibits insurers from using several "non-driving" rating factors in pricing.
 One of the principal motivations for these prohibitions was the concern of some that insurers were engaging in unfair discrimination against certain groups of drivers, e.g., low-income drivers, minorities, drivers who live in Detroit and perhaps certain other cities, etc. Allegations that insurance companies unfairly discriminate against certain persons in auto and home insurance are long-standing and not confined to Michigan (See, for example, Hunter and Heller, 2017).
 Indeed, there is evidence that insurers did engage in redlining in the 1950s and 1960s.
 Whether they have done so since has been a matter of considerable debate.
-Insurance economists generally have not found evidence that insurers engage in unfair discrimination in pricing in auto and home insurance (Klein, 2021).
+In studies performed since the 1970s, insurance economists generally have not found evidence that insurers engage in unfair discrimination in the pricing of auto and home insurance (Klein, 2021).